 Welcome to the Graduate Program in Genetic Counseling at the University of Colorado Denver.

 We offer a 21 month (5 semester) program of graduate study leading to the Master of Science (M.S.) degree.
-The program is fully accredited by the American Board of Genetic Counseling (ABGC) for the training of master's level genetic counselors.
+The program is fully accredited by the Accreditation Council for Genetic Counseling (ACGC) for the training of master's level genetic counselors.

 Clinical training is provided at:

 - University of Colorado Hospital in the Anschutz Centers for Advanced Medicine and University of Colorado Cancer Center